dekoder/Road-to-GIB-/README.md

 <b>Exercise 2:</b>

 Coded in python.
-Bot that reads a config file that using regulars expressions understands the user commands.</p>
+Bot that reads a config file and using regulars expressions understands the user commands.</p>
 Note: Config.ini has a minor change in the format.
 I used '#' insted of ':' to separate fields.

 If you click in the gif, you are sent to youtube: